U.S. Passport Renewal Applications - Form DS-82

-Please disregard the preprinted instructions on the online forms and submit the following by mail to the Consulate General serving your area:
+Please disregard the preprinted instructions on the online forms and submit the following:

 - One (1) U.S. sized passport photograph.
 (Note: these are a different size from Australian passport photographs.
 See our list of photographers);

-- Self-addressed, Express Post or Express Post Platinum envelope for the return of your new and old passports.
-We are unable to accept Registered Post envelopes to return the documents;
+- Self-addressed Express Post envelope for the return of your new and old passports.
+We do not accept Registered Post envelopes to return the documents;

 - Applicable fee for Application Form DS-82: USD110.00 / AUD121.00.
-Payments can bank checks or Australia Post money orders (business/personal checks are not accepted) in either Australian or U.S. dollars, and must be payable to the "U.S. Consulate General."
-Under no circumstances are other payees accepted, including payments made payable to the "Department of State."
-We do not accept incorrect or multiple checks/money orders as payment, even if there is an overpayment.
-If incorrect payment is received, this will cause unnecessary delays in processing the application.
+Payments can be by Australia Post money order or bank check (personal/business checks are not accepted) in either U.S or Australian currency, and must be payable to the "U.S. Consulate General".
+Under no circumstances are other payees accepted, including payments made payable to the "Department of State".
+Incorrect payments cannot be accepted, even if there is an overpayment.
 (All fees are subject to change without notice);

-If applicable — Original documentation to support name change or change of other descriptive data (certified photocopies are not acceptable);
+- If applicable — Original documentation to support name change or change of other descriptive data (photocopies certified by a Justice of the Peace are not acceptable);